-Dr. Brenden Kuerbis is a Postdoctoral Fellow at the Georgia Institute of Technology, School of Public Policy and a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto.
-His research focuses generally on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of nation-state cybersecurity concerns with forms of Internet governance.
+Dr. Brenden Kuerbis is a Research Scientist at the Georgia Institute of Technology, School of Public Policy and a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto.
+His work focuses generally on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of nation-state and global cybersecurity concerns with forms of Internet governance.
 Recent publications include an overview of the cybersecurity institutional landscape, and work examining governance structures and incentives of network operators in performing route filtering as part of a NSF Secure and Trustworthy Computing (SaTC) project.
 Kuerbis’ research has been featured in Circle ID, Forbes, Washington Internet Daily and academic publications including International Studies Review and Telecommunications Policy, and in the book, Opening Standards: The Global Politics of Interoperability, by MIT Press.
 Dr. Kuerbis has also been a long time observer of ICANN and participant in its governance processes as a volunteer in its 2014-15 Nominating Committee (Nomcom), CWG-IANA Working Group, and the 2nd Nomcom Review Working Party.
 He received his Ph.D. from the Syracuse University iSchool.

 Mueller, M., Grindal, K., Kuerbis, B., & Badiei, F. (2019).
 Cyber Attribution: Can a New Institution Achieve Transnational Credibility?
 The Cyber Defense Review, 4(1), 107–121. https://cyberdefensereview.army.mil/Portals/6/9_MUELLER_CDR_V4N1.pdf?ver=2019-04-30-105159-563